psydeolite/ap-final/README.md

 Use the QWERTY row to play the white keys (middle C starting at Q) and use the row above to play the black keys.
 Use each channel to record a different recording to use different instruments in one file.
 When you are done, click save to save your recording as a .midi file.
 When you want to start over, press clear.
 To clear a channel, click on it and press record and stop.

-*On Windows machines, there is a visual glitch with the piano and tables.
+*On Windows machines, there is a visual glitch with the piano and tables.<br/>
 *On UNIX machines, when a key is pressed, it repeatedly turns on and off due to the way the computer responds to KeyEvents.
 Changes
 =====